Get a FREE Quote (No Obligation)

 Karaya is a vegetable gum produced as an exudate from the Gum Karaya tree, Sterculia urens, which is native to India and surrounding countries.
 The gum is harvested by making incisions in the wood (tapping) and collecting the exudate, which forms lumps once it dries on contact with the air and sunlight.

-Karaya is sold in the form of lumps or a powder and is available in technical and pharmaceutical grades.
+Karaya is sold in the form of lumps or a powder and is available in technical and food grades.
 It is an acid polysaccharide that swells when it absorbs water, forming a gel (hydrocolloid).
 It is sometimes used as substitute for Tragacanth.

 Karaya is used as a food additive, acting as an emulsifier and thickener in sauces, ice cream and beverages.
 It is also used in baking as a binder and stabiliser.